Michigan: Romanian monastery church consecrated

 A Romanian Orthodox monastery in Michigan celebrated both its patronal feast and the consecration of its church this past weekend.

-The feast at the Holy Protection Romanian Orthodox Monastery in Allegan was celebrated by His Eminence Metropolitan Nicolae of the Americas, His Grace Bishop Ioan of Canada, a number of priests, beginning with Great Vespers on Saturday evening, reports the Romanian Orthodox Metropolia of the Americas.
+The feast at the Holy Protection Romanian Orthodox Monastery in Allegan was celebrated by His Eminence Metropolitan Nicolae of the Americas, His Grace Bishop Ioan of Canada, and a number of priests, beginning with Great Vespers on Saturday evening, reports the Romanian Orthodox Metropolia of the Americas.

 The monastery was initially established in Ellenville, New York, in 2001, but in 2018, it relocated to Michigan.